Israel doing everything to de-escalate but Hamas firing rockets, says dy envoy | International

 Israel on Thursday said it is trying to de-escalate the situation amid violence between Israeli forces and Hamas, however, the Palestinian Islamist group is bombarding the large area of Israel with rockets.
 In an exclusive interview with ANI, Israel Deputy Ambassador Rony Yedidia Clein said, "Unfortunately the situation in Israel is escalating and we have been trying for a while to de-escalate the situation."

-She also said that Israel is trying to protect all its civilians including Palestinian amid the deepening unrest between both countries.
+She also said that Israel is trying to protect all its civilians including Palestinian amid the deepening unrest.
 Clein said, "We have Iron Dome, an anti-missile system, which is there in order to deflect any rocket that comes in.
 Iron Dome is there to protect Israeli and we do in fact try to protect civilians on both sides of the land.
 We are not only protecting our civilians even in Gaza."

 "Unfortunately, it's not a 100 per cent seal, it's not something that can get every rocket."
 She further said, "Before we bomb a building we know that there are Hamas operatives or Hamas infrastructure.
 We give warning shots on the roof of the building and they know that these warning shots means that in a few minutes there will be something bigger and they need to go out.
 We do give them enough time to get out of the building."